nhoizey/nicolas-hoizey.com/_posts/2019/04/19-how-the-boeing-737-max-disaster-looks-to-a-software-developer/2019-04-19-how-the-boeing-737-max-disaster-looks-to-a-software-developer.md

 Experienced plane pilot and software developer [Gregory Travis](https://twitter.com/greg_travis) explains in details what led to [Boeing 737 Max](https://en.wikipedia.org/wiki/Boeing_737_MAX) recent disasters in this long article: [How the Boeing 737 Max Disaster Looks to a Software Developer](https://spectrum.ieee.org/aerospace/aviation/how-the-boeing-737-max-disaster-looks-to-a-software-developer).

+# Why do I even care?

 **My family and I were in one of these Ethiopian Airlines' Boeing 737 Max** just two weeks before [the crash of flight 302](https://en.wikipedia.org/wiki/Ethiopian_Airlines_Flight_302), on the same flight from Addis Ababa to Nairobi!

 The one that crashed was registered [ET-AVJ](https://aviation-safety.net/database/record.php?id=20190310-0).
 The one we took was registered ET-AVI[^flightradar].
 Very close.
 I guess both <del>have</del> had the very same hardware and software.

+[^flightradar]: Thanks [myFlightradar24](https://my.flightradar24.com/nhoizey) for the information…

 It gives me chills every time I think about it.

-[^flightradar]: Thanks [myFlightradar24](https://my.flightradar24.com/nhoizey) for the information…
+# So, what is it about?

 I don't know much about planes, but this article explains everything very well. **You should read it all**, but here are some quotes (emphases are mine):